-Audit Ref. udit Ref.
-Hazard 2.3 Where provided for the benefit of occupants by the landlord, owner, employer, or service provider are upholstered and soft furnishings, including curtains, in good condition and compliant with the applicable fire safety codes and standards?
-2.3 2.4 Where present, are the quantities of combustible materials used for decoration or display purposes within acceptable limits?
+Audit Ref.
+Hazard Status 2.3 Where provided for the benefit of occupants by the landlord, owner, employer, or service provider are upholstered and soft furnishings, including curtains, in good condition and compliant with the applicable fire safety codes and standards?
+No Issue 2.4 Where present, are the quantities of combustible materials used for decoration or display purposes within acceptable limits?
 2.5 Are arrangements for the collection, storage and disposal of waste suitable and sufficient?
 No Issue 2.6 Where present, are piped or bottled flammable gases and associated appliances being used and stored correctly in the premises?
-No Issue 2.7 Where required to reduce fire safety risks, are energy supplies (gas, electricity, fuel oil, etc.) to ovens, cooking ranges, deep fat fryers, boilers, 2.8 Where gas meters are located within the means of escape, are they enclosed in fire resisting construction, and is there a gas shut off valve fitted adjacent to the meter with a lever handle firmly attached to the valve spindle?
+No Issue 2.7 Where required to reduce fire safety risks, are energy supplies (gas, electricity, fuel oil, etc.) to ovens, cooking ranges, deep fat fryers, boilers, generators, autoclaves and similar hazardous plant and equipment, provided with suitable automatic, or where appropriate, easily accessible manual shut-off facilities for use in the event of an emergency?
+No Issue 2.8 Where gas meters are located within the means of escape, are they enclosed in fire resisting construction, and is there a gas shut off valve fitted adjacent to the meter with a lever handle firmly attached to the valve spindle?
 (Also see item 6.
-2 in Means of escape) 2.9 Are there any other observations relating to potential fuels?
+2 in Means of escape) No Issue 2.9 Are there any other observations relating to potential fuels?
 No Issue 3 Sources of Oxygen 3.1 Where oxygen is provided, stored or used in the premises, are there suitable controls in place to reduce the fire safety risks arising from the misuse of oxygen, the misuse or mishandling associated equipment and, or, atmospheric oxygen enrichment?
-No Issue 3.2 Where used or held in significant quantities, are oxidising agents and peroxides stored, used and transported in and around the premises in a safe manner, in accordance with Health & Safety Executive guidance?
-No Issue 3.3 Are there any other observations relating to the presence or use of oxygen in the building?
-No Issue 4 Fire Safety Management 4.1 Is the evacuation strategy (simultaneous, stay put, phased, PHE, Staff led etc.) that is in place in the building suitable bearing in mind the occupancy 4.2 Where required, is a suitable and sufficient emergency plan in place for the building?
-No Issue 4.3 So far as could be determined within the scope of this risk assessment, does the fire safety training and/or information that is provided to staff, residents/ tenants, guests and contractors, as is appropriate, appear to be suitable, sufficient and effective?
+3.2 Where used or held in significant quantities, are oxidising agents and peroxides stored, used and transported in and around the premises in a safe manner, in accordance with Health & Safety Executive guidance?
+3.3 Are there any other observations relating to the presence or use of oxygen in the building?
+No Issue 4 Fire Safety Management 4.1 Is the evacuation strategy (simultaneous, stay put, phased, PHE, Staff led etc.) that is in place in the building suitable bearing in mind the occupancy and building design?
+No Issue 4.2 Where required, is a suitable and sufficient emergency plan in place for the building?
+No Issue 4.3 far as could be determined within the scope of this risk assessment, does the fire safety training and/or information that is provided to staff, residents/ ants, guests and contractors, as is appropriate, appear to be suitable, sufficient and effective?
 4.4 Where two door protection to escape stairs is facilitated by a lobby arrangement within the flats, is there anything to indicate that these arrangements, and the need to maintain them for the benefit of all residents of the block, have been fully explained the the tenants / lease holders?
-4.5 4.5 Are suitable and sufficient control measures in place to ensure the safety of employees from the fire hazards present including remote and lone workers and those working 'out of hours'?
+No Issue 4.5 Are suitable and sufficient control measures in place to ensure the safety of employees from the fire hazards present including remote and lone workers and those working 'out of hours'?
+No Issue